Time-Outs, Ages 3 to 6

-Every once in a while, when you're at your wit's end, you give your child a time-out, but it never seems to work.
+Every once in a while, when you're at your wit's end, you give your child a time-out, but it doesn't seem to work.
 Maybe he throws a tantrum or refuses to sit still and goes running through the house.
 Don't give up.
 Time-out -- checking misbehavior by removing your child from his current situation for a few minutes of quiet time -- is one of the most effective strategies in the parental game plan.
 It might simply be that your technique could use a tune-up.
 Here are eight of the most common problems and what to do about them.

 My child doesn't take time-outs seriously.